joshuaFordyce/Josh-Blog/src/content/blog/create-astro-component.md

 Kubernetes brief

 Kubernetes is a powerful platform that helps to manage and orchestrate containerized applications by providing APIs that allow the engineer to deploy, maintain, and scale publications.
 Containerized application architecture allows engineering teams to develop and deploy their applications by separating them into scalable modules and helps them work in smaller, more agile teams.
-Before containers,s engineers typically deployed one application on one virtual machine because of the difficulties associated with different dependency versions.
-Containers allow us to isolate the dependencies of an application from other containers running on the same environment.
+Before containers, engineers typically deployed one application on one virtual machine because of the difficulties associated with different dependency versions.
+Containers allow us to isolate the dependencies of an application from other containers running in the same environment.
 This allows us to run several different applications on one virtual machine instead of  The fundamental architecture of a Kubernetes Cluster is very complex so we will focus on simplifying it.
-Essentially we have worker nodes and master node.
+Essentially we have worker nodes and master nodes.
 The master node is also known as the control plane that facilitates the worker node by scheduling, monitoring, and starting/restarting the nodes/pods.